 Consider also if you really need shampoo or a cleaning agent.
 If your rabbit has urine on its hind quarters (fairly common in male rabbits) this can usually be rinsed away with water on the surface area of the fur.
 There is no need for a thorough cleaning with shampoo.

 Make sure that you have a non-slip rubber mat or towel on the bottom of the bath or sink.
+You could also try resting a grate in the bottom for the rabbit to sit on, so they are not sitting in water.
 This helps the rabbit to grip so they are less likely to panic and thrash around, as mentioned above.
 Use warm water and constantly check to ensure it isn’t getting hotter or colder.

 Use a jug of water rather than a shower or handheld hose.
-Start at the rabbits rear end and work your way forward.
-Do not wet their head unless told to do so by your vet.
+Start at the rabbits rear end and again, only clean the areas of your bunny that are absolutely necessary.

 If you are only washing the rabbit’s back end, then after gently placing them into the sink/bowl/bath, get your assistant to lift their front end up by placing a hand under their chest and one on top, so only their back end is in the water, and then wash their back end.
 When finished, gently lift the rabbit out and wrap them in a warm towel.
 Bathing should be done as quickly as possible so the rabbit doesn’t get too cold.